ortegaalfredo/autokaker/README.md

 Autokaker and Autopatcher can use two different LLM APIs:

-.
-Neuroengine free API using LLama3 and other open models .
-OpenAI API
+1. Neuroengine.ai free API using LLama3 and other open models
+2. OpenAI API

-To use the OpenAI api, the api key must be in the file api-key.txt
+To use the OpenAI api, the api key must be in the file api-key.txt, and select the OpenAI model name from the combo box.

+The Neuroengine API do not need any key.

 #3 Usage